oneops/oneops.github.io/admin/operate/index.md

 ---
 layout: admin-doc
-title: Administrator Best Practices
+title: Administrator Operation
 ---

-The admin best practices section includes the following topics:
+This documemtation section about operating aspects for OneOps administrators includes:

 <ul>
 {% for p in site.pages %}